Dealing with Environmental Deterioration of Stained Glass

 EPG cannot compensate for serious building moisture problems, but perhaps more importantly it will have a dramatic effect on the view of the building from outside (and it can also affect the appreciation of the window from the inside).
 To be successful, the aesthetics of EPG design must be taken just as seriously as its technical aspects.
 Stakeholders will need to agree the best treatments for the exterior glazing: should the glass be leaded or unleaded; mouth-blown or kiln-slumped?
 Should the gap be ventilated to the interior or the exterior?
 There is no design that will work perfectly everywhere.
 The best solution will depend on that particular case; and indeed large buildings like cathedrals sometimes find it necessary to take different approaches for different windows.

-To set out the whole process of dealing with environmental deterioration of stained glass, Historic England is publishing a Guidance Note, alongside a detailed report about our EPG research.
-Both documents will be launched together at a conference in London in November, so look out for further announcements soon!
+To set out the whole process of dealing with environmental deterioration of stained glass, Historic England is publishing a Guidance Note, which was launched at a conference in London on Wednesday 27 March 2019.

 Please share and comment